clokep/celery-batches/docs/index.rst

 #################

 It is possible to return a result for each task request by calling ``mark_as_done`` on your results backend.
-Returning a value from the ``Batches`` task call is only used to provide values to signals and does not populate into the results backend.
+Returning a value from the :class:`~celery_batches.Batches` task call is only used to provide values to signals and does not populate into the results backend.

 .. note::